hyperledger-archives/composer/packages/composer-website/jekylldocs/managing/id-cards-playground.md

 2. On the **My Wallet** page, click the **Export** icon on the ID card you wish to export.
 The ID card should download as a `.card` file.

+_Please note_: If you export an ID card that has never been used, for example to send to a new participant, it will contain the enrollment ID and enrollment secret required to obtain the certificate and public key which are then used to identify participants.
+Alternatively, if you export an ID card that has been used before, it will already contain the certificate and public key.

+**Important**: Exported identity cards should be handled with care since they contain unprotected credentials.
+For example, you should never send identity cards via email or other unencrypted means of communication.

 ### Importing ID Cards